Armenian Studies Program

 The M. Victoria Karagozian Kazan Endowment Fund for the Armenian Studies Program.
 Thanks to a generous donation by Henry and Victoria Kazan, the university has received a special endowment to support Armenian Studies Program activities and to provide financial resources for research, publications, and conferences related to Armenian studies.

 Pete P. Peters Endowment.
-In 1998, Mr. Pete Peters, a long-time supporter of Armenian Studies, offered the university a substantial endowment.
-For the first few years, proceeds from the endowment will be used for student scholarships.
+In 1998, Mr. Pete Peters, a long-time supporter of Armenian Studies, established a substantial endowment to benefit Fresno State students.
 Proceeds from the endowment will be used for student scholarships.

 The Leon S. Peters Foundation has generously supported the Armenian Studies Program by funding its Lecture Series, providing student scholarships, and providing general support for the program.